GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 #### Brotli from origin

 Brotli from origin is when a CDN serves resources that were Brotli-compressed by the origin.
-Although this may seem like a feature that all CDNs should be able to support out of the box, it requires that a CDN be able to cache multiple versions (i.e. gzip-compressed and Brotli-compressed) of the resource corresponding to a given URL.
+Although this may seem like a feature that all CDNs should be able to support out of the box, it requires that a CDN be able to cache multiple versions (in other words, gzip-compressed and Brotli-compressed versions) of the resource corresponding to a given URL.

 #### Automatic Brotli compression

 Automatic Brotli compression is when resources are Brotli compressed by the CDN.
-This is usually implemented by using offline processing.
+CDNs can compress both cacheable and non-cacheable resources.

 The first time that a resource is requested it is served using "good enough" compression - for example, Brotli-5.
+This type of compression is applicable to both cacheable and non-cacheable resources.

-Meanwhile, the resource will be compressed offline using a more powerful but far slower compression level - for example, Brotli-11.
+Meanwhile, if a resource is cacheable, the CDN will use offline processing to compress the resource at a more powerful but far slower compression level - for example, Brotli-11.
 Once this compression completes, the more compressed version will be cached and used for subsequent requests.

 #### Compression best practices